linkuew/euler/README.md

 Project Euler problems

-Repo contains _some_ solutions to the popular problems listed taken from https://projecteuler.net/about excluding very high number solutions - some proof of correctness might be provided, but not the solution itself
+Repo contains _some_ solutions to the problems taken from https://projecteuler.net/archives excluding higher number solutions - some insight into a difficult problem might be provided, but not the solution itself

 Through the course of solving, various languages will be used - most likely 5-10 problems per language